megomars/RStatisticsInTheBatcave/README.md

-	sprintf("%s hello %d", "Sam", 100) # concatenates two or more terms with a C syntax (%s string, %d decimal) sub("old","new", "This is very old") # substitute "old" for "new" substr("Text goes here", start=4, stop=6) # Text, start, stop
+	sprintf("%s hello %d", "Sam", 100) # concatenates two or more terms with a C syntax (%s string, %d decimal) sub("old","new", "This is very old") # substitute "old" for "new" substr("Text goes here", start=4, stop=6) # Text, start, stop strsplit(pioneers, split = ":") # splits text on the specified character indentical(a,b) # returns TRUE or FALSE if the same
 ```

 ### Importing data